insure logo

 Which companies have the cheapest car insurance for teen drivers in Wyoming?

-In Wyoming, American National offers the cheapest car insurance for teen drivers, with average premiums of $3,724 per year or $310 per month.
+In Wyoming, American National offers the most affordable coverage for teen drivers, with average premiums starting at $3,724 annually or $310 per month.

 “Teenagers and seniors are riskier drivers, so they often pay more for auto insurance than other policyholders in different age groups,” says Chong Gao, director of product management R&D at Mercury Insurance.
 “For teenagers, the lack of driving experience is a significant factor that impacts their rates; younger drivers with little experience behind the wheel tend to pay higher insurance premiums.”

-The chart below shows average premiums for teens in Wyoming:
+The table below shows average teen car insurance premiums in Wyoming:

 CompanyAverage annual premiumAverage monthly premium